Bungoma

-Bungoma is the county town of Bungoma County in Kenya.
+Bungoma town is the capital of Bungoma County in Kenya.
 It was established as a trading centre in the early 20th century.
-It is located in Kenya's fertile Western region and at the foot of Mount Elgon, Kenya's second tallest mountain.
-The town and the surrounding areas boast of one of Kenya's highest average rainfall, making it one of the nation's most important food baskets.
+It is located in Kenya's fertile Western region and at the foot of Mount Elgon, Kenya's second-highest mountain.
+The town and the surrounding areas have one of Kenya's highest average rainfalls, making Bungoma one of the nation's most important food baskets.

-Naming

-Bungoma, was named from eng'oma—the Bukusu word for drums.
-The town was originally a meeting place for Bukusu elders.
-The sound of drums would emanate from the area as the meeting venue, leading to its eventual naming as Bungoma.
+Name

+Bungoma was named from Bong'omek tribe of the Kalenjin community.
+The Bong'omek community inhabited the now known Bungoma as they were only ones who were capable of living there.
+There were many diseases and because Bong'om were wiser (ng'om) they were able to survive there.

-There is a second version of the story.
-It says that in the early days, the area was occupied by the Bungomek, a clan of the Sabaot.
-The Bungomek was later driven out by the Bukusu, but the name Bungoma, in reference to their occupation, remained.
+The Bungomek were later driven out by the Bukusu, but the name Bungoma, in reference to their occupation, remained.

 Economy

 Farming is the main economic activity in the county.

-Bungoma county is sugar county, with one of the country's largest sugar factories, as well as numerous small-holder sugar mills.
+Bungoma County is dependent on sugarcane farming, with one of the country's largest sugar factories as well as numerous small-holder sugar mills.
 Maize is also grown for subsistence, alongside pearl millet and sorghum.
 Dairy farming is widely practised, as well as the raising of poultry.
-There is a small but important tourist circuit, centering on the biennial circumcision ceremonies that are mostly practiced by Bukusu, Tachoni and Sabaot.
+There is a small but important tourist circuit, centring on the biennial circumcision ceremonies that are mostly practiced by the Bukusu, Tachoni and Sabaot peoples.